jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] The reason is that the terminology seems to get dizzying and confusing.
 For instance sort of clashing visually with terms like "Class Redirection" and "Class Reference" (already sort of ambiguous).
 - [x] I frequently have the opinion that some texts may have design choices not necessarily relevant to the notation design, that are presented as hard rules, while I could perhaps think of a few alternatives from the top of my head.
 Just admitting it is not set in stone might help. / (Perhaps leaving base code design / the design of a run time out of the story somehow, might help?
 I am not sure.)
 The example that is given might help, because it might give pointers towards various things you might use a system interface for, ideas that might otherwise not be considered, and perhaps relevant to the purpose in mind with system interfaces.
 Something that could be considered, though, is to then not try to design a perfect base code in writing, but to make some things simpler on purpose, since this seems for demonstration purposes, rather than to formulate a fixed set of rules anymore.
 - [x] Clone (2) seems a practical variation on the value aspect, because the case where there is a parent object, whose child objects are values or reference and those elements together might need a copy ('MemberwiseClone').
 The value aspect might only copy a parent object's value, which it might not even have, just through its sub-objects/child value objects.
 But the depth parameter might be a bit creative.
 I think expressing this use case (maybe a bit more concisely than above), might help appreciate that the idea is proposed.
 - [x] The Execute aspect might be more generically applicable.
-In the section "Execute Aspect in the System Interface" I might say any object in Circle might become executable, instead of fixating on an object's definitely being a command or not.
+In the section "Execute Aspect in the System Interface" I might say any object in Encircle might become executable, instead of fixating on an object's definitely being a command or not.
 - [x] "The System Objects" section:
     - [x] I find terminology introduced dubious and ambiguous.
 For instance: related item would be a pointer, related object would be an undecorated object pointer: what would the difference be?
 The Related Item makes the connection with its parent.
 But how does the term Related Item even mean that?
 I just seemed to have picked some words and assign meaning to it.
 I think maybe the meaning of the terms could be kept pure.
 I might not need to abuse the term 'Related Item' in order to define that a parent object manages the relationships with its related objects.
 Item and object are almost synonymous, but as I translate that to terms related item and related object, all of a sudden they change meaning?
 Nah, not a great plan perhaps.
 I just wonder then: How am I supposed to present it then?
 They do seem clearly distinct concepts, just not clearly distinct terminology.
 This might be an age old problem in computer programming: finding good names.
 Basically the concept of 'wrapping a pointer' may need a name.
 Maybe Related Item wraps a Reference or is that abusing terminology again?
 Maybe not if you do not try to define a term but just say the concept the parent manages the connection to the related item, and that a Related Item might wrap a reference to the related object.
     - [x] Could I just pick a term and then say: these are all basically synonyms?